Table of Contents[Hide][Show]

 The high heat processing destroys anything that might be beneficial including any phenols in high oleic versions.

-For safflower oil to have any benefits in the diet whatsoever, it must be cold pressed and unrefined.
+For safflower oil to have any benefit in the diet whatsoever, it must be cold-pressed and unrefined.
 However, even in this state, safflower oil isn’t the best choice for an informed consumer.

 The truth is that the research backing safflower oil is dubious at best.
 It certainly doesn’t supplant the decades of research and thousands of years of beneficial use of extra virgin olive oil.

 Let’s take a look at one of the most prominent of these questionable studies.

 CLA Safflower Oil Study

 A common tactic researchers use when conducting science for sale study is to pair the food being studied with another food that they already know triggers the desired health benefits.
 Thus, they can stealthily attribute any positive effects to the newly studied food when they actually accrue from the companion food.
 Incidentally, Big Pharma pulls similar types of research stunts, but that is another article for another day!